A little big smile

-Welcome to the month of April, the month that Christians or followers of Christ all over the world, observe the crucifixion and resurrection of our savior Jesus Christ.
+Welcome to the month of April, the month that Christians or followers of Christ all over the world, observe the crucifixion and resurrection of Jesus Christ.

 So, we can learn by also giving out of love.
 Let’s put our love into action this month of April by spending a little of our time thinking about the less fortunate children in our societies and how we can be a blessing to them.

 Why children?
 The answer is simple.
 This foundation has a special interest in children.
-But if you want to extend your thoughts to include all other less fortunate people in our communities, that will be awesome.
-The bible mentions in Proverbs 19:17 that “Whoever is kind to the poor lends to the Lord, and he will reward them for what they have done.”
+But if you want to extend your thoughts to include all other less fortunate people in our communities, that would be awesome.
+The Bible mentions in Proverbs 19:17 that “Whoever is kind to the poor lends to the Lord, and he will reward them for what they have done.”

 Any action that puts a big smile on the face of a needy child can mean so much to both that child and the giver.
 And we should not limit our love for the needy to just the month of April.
 It will just be nice to continue to keep the smile on the faces of such children all year round.